-Plants for indoor color include: African violets, anthurium, azaleas, begonias, bromeliad, flowering cactus and kalanchoe, as well as the ever-dependable chrysanthemum.
-Be sure to give indoor plants bright, indirect light, keep them cool and out of drafts and water them just enough to keep the potting mix barely moist.
-Cacti and succulents are also good choices for the indoors but they will need direct sunlight and very little water.
+Plants for indoor color include: African violets, anthurium, azaleas, begonias, bromeliad, flowering cactus, Christmas/Jerusalem cherry, and kalanchoe, as well as the ever-dependable chrysanthemum.
+Be sure to give living plants bright indirect light, keep them cool and out of drafts and water them just enough to keep the potting mix barely moist.
+Cacti and succulents are also good choices but they will need direct sunlight and very little water.